MohamudMussa/ims-demo/README.md

 ## Versioning

-[Maven Versioning](http://maven.apache.org/download.cgi)  incremental,Minor & Major was used to update the version.
+[Maven Versioning](http://maven.apache.org/download.cgi)  incremental, Minor & Major was used to update the version.

 ## Authors